-No car brand has played a bigger part than Tesla in the evolution of the car industry over the past decade.
-Whether or not you're an Elon Musk fan, there's no doubt that the popularity and advanced tech of Tesla’s electric cars caught established automakers off guard and forced them to rethink just about everything.
+No car manufacturer has played a bigger part than Tesla in the evolution of the automotive industry over the past decade.
+Whether or not you're an Elon Musk fan, there's no doubt that the popularity and advanced powertrains of Tesla’s electric cars caught established automakers off guard and forced them to rethink just about everything.

-From the entry-level Model 3 to the futuristic Cybertruck, Tesla’s electric vehicles continue to offer exceptional battery range and remarkable performance.
-And all Teslas sold in the U.S. are built in the U.S., with production taking place at factories in California and Texas.
+Tesla vehicles have pushed the boundaries in many ways, from their minimalist interiors and “yoke” steering wheels to the controversial Tesla Autopilot self-driving function.
+They’re rarely out of the headlines for various reasons, but Tesla’s electric vehicles continue to offer impressive range, remarkable performance, and the trademark front trunk or “frunk”.
+And all Tesla cars sold in the U.S. are built in the U.S., with production taking place at factories in California and Texas.

-Here’s a closer look at every new Tesla model available.
+Here’s a closer look at every new Tesla vehicle available.

 Tesla Models Compared: Model 3, Model S, Model X, Model Y, Cybertruck and Roadster